MarcusOme/BigDataGenerator/README.md

 ## Project info
 This project is currently an alpha version of big-data analysis.
 Actually is capable of creatig huge amount of data using a NetCore 3.0 interface using Blazor and MSSQL server as backend data storage solution.

-The goal of the project is to create a database that can simulate a medium dimension ebook commerce web site.
+The goal of the project is to create a database that can simulate a medium dimension e-commerce web site.
 The web part is used as controller to access the database and create the records.
 Is also possible to decide the number of record for each table inside the database.

 ## Requirements
 This project requires several components to be installed and used on your machine: